moorepants/dissertation/systemidentification.rst

 general inputs.

 .. todo:: What about Dohring.
 He took measurements of a motorcycle and did something.
 Maybe I should review it.
+I forget his conclusions.

 CALSPAN
 ~~~~~~~